 Online media outlets unhindered by the PPPA have helped give Malaysians a fuller and more objective image of what went on July 9.
 “The police have said that only 6,000 people turned up for the Bersih 2.0 rally and that there was no police aggression,” according to Surin.
 “There are enough pictures and videos already out there, even before the traditional media could report them, that demonstrate that the police/state are clearly misrepresenting the truth.”

 How long this will last remains to be seen.
-Siew Eng told me that “there are moves to amend the laws for the Internet and online media in Malaysia,” citing a recently established cross-ministry committee set up by the government to look into the issue.Show
+Siew Eng said that “there are moves to amend the laws for the Internet and online media in Malaysia,” citing a recently established cross-ministry committee set up by the government to look into the issue.Show